The Bankrate promise

 Also, familiarize yourself with what to expect from each lender and get prequalified with at least three lenders that meet your needs to ensure you get the best deal on financing.

-FAQs about choosing a small business lender
+Frequently asked questions about choosing a small business lender

 When evaluating small business lenders, consider their offerings, eligibility guidelines and funding times.
 Confirming that the lender is reputable and offers exceptional customer service is equally important.
 Ideally, the lender you choose should feature loan options with competitive interest rates, minimal fees and flexible loan terms.